GMLC-TDC/HELICS/docs/developer-guide/continuous-integration.md

  - XCode 8.3 which is the oldest fully supported Xcode version

 ### Daily Builds on develop
  On the develop branch a few additional tests are run on a daily basis.
 These will run an extended set of tests or things like valgrind or clang-sanitizers.
-The previus tests are run with an extended set of tests and a few additional tests are run
+The previous tests are run with an extended set of tests and a few additional tests are run

   - gcc 6.0 valgrind
   - gcc 6.0 Code Coverage
   - clang 5 undefined behavior
   - clang 5 thread sanitizer

+## Appveyor tests
+  - MSVC 2015 cmake 3.13,  python and java builds and tests, packaging tests for windows

+## Azure tests